The latest tech news, backed by expert insights

 Digital forensics is the process of collecting and analyzing digital evidence in a way that maintains its integrity and admissibility in court.

 Digital forensics is a field of forensic science.
 It is used to investigate cybercrimes but can also help with criminal and civil investigations.
-For instance, cybersecurity teams may use digital forensics to identify the cybercriminals behind a malware attack, while law enforcement agencies may use it to analyze data from the devices of a murder suspect.
+Cybersecurity teams can use digital forensics to identify the cybercriminals behind a malware attack, while law enforcement agencies might use it to analyze data from the devices of a murder suspect.

 Digital forensics has broad applications because it treats digital evidence like any other form of evidence.
-Just as officials use specific processes to gather physical evidence from a crime scene, digital forensics investigators follow a strict forensics process (also known as a chain of custody) when handling digital evidence to avoid tampering.
+Officials follow specific procedures to collect physical evidence from a crime scene.
+Similarly, digital forensics investigators adhere to a strict forensics process—known as a chain of custody—to ensure proper handling and protection against tampering.

 Digital forensics and computer forensics are often referred to interchangeably.
 However, digital forensics technically involves gathering evidence from any digital device, whereas computer forensics involves gathering evidence specifically from computing devices, such as computers, tablets, mobile phones and devices with a CPU.

-Digital forensics and incident response (DFIR) is an emerging cybersecurity discipline that integrates computer forensics and incident response activities to accelerate the remediation of cyber threats while ensuring that any related digital evidence is not compromised.
+Digital forensics and incident response (DFIR) is an emerging cybersecurity discipline that combines computer forensics and incident response activities to enhance cybersecurity operations.
+It helps accelerate the remediation of cyberthreats while ensuring that any related digital evidence remains uncompromised.

 Digital forensics, or digital forensic science, first surfaced in the early 1980s with the rise of personal computers and gained prominence in the 1990s.

 However, it wasn’t until the early 21st century that countries like the United States formalized their digital forensics policies.
-The shift toward standardization resulted from the rise of computer crimes in the 2000s and the nationwide decentralization of law enforcement agencies.
+The shift toward standardization stemmed from rising computer crimes in the 2000s and nationwide law enforcement decentralization.

-With more crimes involving digital devices—and more individuals involved in prosecuting those crimes—officials needed procedures to ensure criminal investigations dealt with digital evidence in a way that was admissible in a court of law.
+As crimes involving digital devices increased, more individuals became involved in prosecuting such offenses.
+To ensure that criminal investigations handled digital evidence in a way that was admissible in court, officials established specific procedures.

-As society continues to rely more on computer systems and cloud computing technologies, individuals continue to conduct more of their lives online across an ever-increasing number of devices, including mobile phones, tablets, IoT devices, connected devices, and more.
+As society increasingly depends on computer systems and cloud computing technologies, individuals are conducting more of their lives online.
+This shift spans a growing number of devices, including mobile phones, tablets, IoT devices, connected devices and more.

-The result is more data—from more sources in more formats than ever before—that investigators can use as digital evidence to analyze and understand a growing range of criminal activity, including cyberattacks, data breaches, and criminal and civil investigations.
+The result is an unprecedented amount of data from diverse sources and formats.
+Investigators can use this digital evidence to analyze and understand a growing range of criminal activities, including cyberattacks, data breaches, and both criminal and civil investigations.

-Additionally, like all evidence, physical or digital, investigators and law enforcement agencies must collect, handle, analyze and store it correctly.
-Otherwise, data may be lost, tampered with or rendered inadmissible in court.
+Like all evidence, physical or digital, investigators and law enforcement agencies must collect, handle, analyze and store it correctly.
+Otherwise, data can be lost, tampered with or rendered inadmissible in court.

 Forensics experts are responsible for performing digital forensics investigations, and as demand for the field grows, so do the job opportunities.
-The Bureau of Labor Statistics estimates computer forensics job openings will increase 31 percent through 2029.
+The Bureau of Labor Statistics estimates computer forensics job openings will increase by 31% through 2029.

 Identify the digital devices or storage media containing data, metadata or other digital information relevant to the digital forensics investigation.

-To preserve evidence integrity, forensics teams make a forensic duplicate of the data using a hard drive duplicator or forensic imaging tool.
+To preserve evidence integrity, forensics teams make a forensic duplicate of the data by using a hard disk drive duplicator or forensic imaging tool.

 After the duplication process, they secure the original data and conduct the rest of the investigation on the copies to avoid tampering.